ElektraInitiative/libelektra/doc/help/kdb-complete.md

 `kdb complete [path]`

 Where `path` is the path for which the user would like to receive completion suggestion.
-If `path` is not specified, it will show every possible completion.
-It's synonymous to calling `kdb complete ""`.
+Calling `kdb complete ""` will show every possible completion.

 ## DESCRIPTION